 📖 The Energy Hill

 Activation energy is like cycling over a hill!
 Even if you're going to end up lower (exothermic), you still need to pedal up first.
-That initial "push" is the activation energy — it breaks the old bonds so new, stronger ones can form.
+That initial "push" is the activation energy — it gets the reaction started — without this initial push, the molecules cannot rearrange into products.
 Catalysts are like tunnels through the hill — they give you an easier, lower route to the same destination!